 When it comes to losing weight and getting in shape, we keep recycling the same diet plan every few years.

-Right now, it’s super cool to be doing intermittent fasting and also a ketogenic diet.
+Right now, in 2023, it’s super cool to be doing intermittent fasting and also a ketogenic diet.
 Both of which I did over 25 years ago.
 Trust me, there’s nothing new going on.

 But today, I’m going to focus on intermittent fasting and the increase in Growth Hormone.